 I became interested in computers in 1981 and began programming (coding) my own still and animated graphics; first on early Apple and HP personal computers, later on an Atari 1200XL computer.
 In the early 1990’s I purchased my first Macintosh computer and began using paint programs to create digital paintings.
 I now use both “off the shelf” – primarily Adobe Photoshop – and my own proprietary software in my art making processes.
 The completed works take the form of mixed media combinations of computer imagery with traditional art media, and digital works created entirely on the computer.

-In the Art Gallery (menu at the left, or by clicking on the images) you will find a variety of work – present and past – Enjoy!
+In the Art Gallery (menu, or by clicking on the images) you will find a variety of work – present and past – Enjoy!

 I actively seek art sales, commissions and exhibition opportunities.
 Please email firstname.lastname@example.org for more information.